PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 For **business planning** (setting OKRs etc.), I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
 The number one challenge I’ve found is effectively communicating and tracking the output of business planning, and non-ops people _really_ don’t like having to use another platform to track what they’re doing.

-> Time suck alert - when you're choosing your first tool, just pick the first one that you find that you like.
+> **Time suck alert:** When you're choosing your first tool, just pick the first one that you find that you like.
 Don't waste your time trying our 3-4 different tools and comparing them - it _really_ doesn't matter if you go for Greenhouse or Lever over Workable when you are a 20 person company.
 Save tool optimization for after the Series B.

 ## What next?